An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Experiments

+We refer the reader to Figure \ref{fig:post_compare} for a clear understanding of the advantages of All-SNPE-B in seeking modes.
+We assign this credit to ACK since it helps the neural network recognize the importance of samples according to the distance between $\mathbf{x}_o$ and its observation.
+We report a better approximation around the mode and the ground-truth distribution with the marginal plot.
+A similar result is also observed in the case of ACK-APT, which shows consistency instead of divergence.
+For example, Figure \ref{fig:post_compare}-B demonstrates the significant improvement of ACK over APT.

-Figure \ref{fig:perf_smc} illustrates the outcomes of the SMC-ABC method applied to the two models under same performance metrics.
-The results indicate that, after 20 iterations ($2\times 10^4$ simulations), our method achieved outcomes that are comparable to, or better than, those obtained by the SMC-ABC method after approximately $5 \times 10^5$ simulations.
-From this point of view, our proposed method is much better than the SMC-ABC method under a fixed computational budget.
+Lastly, our proposed method outperforms the traditional SMC-ABC method under a fixed computational budget.
+Figure \ref{fig:perf_smc} illustrates the outcomes of the SMC-ABC method applied to the two models under the same performance metrics.
+The results indicate that, after 20 iterations ($2\times 10^4$ simulations), our method achieves outcomes that are comparable to, or better than, those obtained by the SMC-ABC method after approximately $5 \times 10^5$ simulations.